 My career started with the Emergency Services in Surrey, where I was introduced to an array of specialist and bespoke computer systems and software.
 After becoming a subject matter expert, I found a passion for training those systems to all levels of personnel.

 Combining my passion for IT and Training, I am proud to say that I supported training transformation projects for our Royal Air Force, in several technical and engineering specialisms.

-In 2012 I sought new experiences and challenges, coming to work at PETA Ltd, which have been the most enjoyable 10 years of my career.
-Being given the trust of our Senior Manager, my colleagues and I redesigned the delivery of Apprenticeship Framework training.
+In 2012 I sought new experiences and challenges, coming to work at PETA Ltd, which have been the most enjoyable 11 years of my career.
+Being given the trust of our then Senior Manager, my colleagues and I redesigned the delivery of Apprenticeship Frameworks.

 Each training course was an opportunity to assist our apprentices with their professional and personal development.
 With every delivery I looked for new and innovative ways of exceeding their expectations.